-It contains material from my first collection, The Machine in Shaft Ten; and reprints for the first time three recent stories, “Land Locked”, “Colonising the Future” and “Doe Lea” (originally published as a limited & numbered chapbook by Nick Royle at the Nightjar Press, & now quite sought-after).
+It contains material from my first collection, The Machine in Shaft Ten; and reprints for the first time three recent stories, “Land Locked”, “Colonising the Future” and “Doe Lea” (originally published as a limited & numbered chapbook by Nick Royle at the Nightjar Press).

 “Overall, there’s the abiding sense of a country, a culture, a way of living, that has run itself into the ground, the loss not only of a world but the whole apparatus of understanding it.
 But, again, that doesn’t quite account for it.
 Harrison is always gesturing at something moving underneath the water.” —Jennifer Hodgson

 “Collecting half a century of absolutely extraordinary work.” –William Gibson